 Cleaning up is very important.
 Of course, you do not want to clean in a week or two just before your next smoking session.
 Clean up immediately once your electric smoker has cooled.
 Doing so will make it easier to clean while the oils and meat crumbs are still fresh and soft to remove.
 Follow the cleaning instructions found in your Masterbuilt Electric Smokehouse manual.

 Now, you are better equipped with the right knowledge on how to use your Masterbuilt Electric Smoker.
 It is also best to always keep your Masterbuilt Electric Smokehouse manual in a safe place so you can read whenever you encounter issues or need assistance with troubleshooting and doing things right the first time.
+You can always call customer service as well if your still having trouble.

 Related: Top 5 Landmann Smoker Reviews 2018